realies/soundcloud-sync/README.md

 - Download liked tracks from any SoundCloud profile
 - Automatic metadata tagging (title, artist, artwork) using ID3v2
 - Preserves like dates as file modification times
+- Verify and update timestamps of existing files
 - Supports incremental syncing (only downloads new likes)
 - Can be used as a library in other projects
 - No external dependencies required (pure JavaScript/TypeScript implementation)